nicolegrillo/BinaryEvolution/README.md

 ## Usage:

 To use these Jupyter Notebook files, open them in a compatible environment such as Jupyter Notebook or JupyterLab and execute the cells sequentially.
 Ensure that the required dependencies and datasets are available in your environment.
-For the .py files, do the same, ensuring you have downloaded the environments_handy_functions.py library, as well as the pydd library, following the instructions available at [https://github.com/pipcole/pydd/tree/main].
+For the .py files, do the same, ensuring you have downloaded the "***environments_handy_functions***" library, as well as the "***pydd***" library, following the instructions available at [https://github.com/pipcole/pydd/tree/main].